 This Data Privacy Notice was last updated in 13 August 2020 and specifically complies with the transparency/notification requirements of the GDPR and those of the CCPA.
 From time to time.
 We may make change or amend it as required to reflect any changes to the way in which we use your personal data or changing legal requirements.
 So, you may wish to check back from time to time.

 If you have any questions, comments, complaints or suggestions in relation to this notice, require an alternative format copy, or any other concerns about the way in which we process information about you, please contact our Global Data Protection Officer at: firstname.lastname@example.org.

 You may also have a right to make a complaint to your local data protection supervisory authority.

 Capco’s main establishment is in the UK, where the supervisory authority is the Information Commissioner’s Office who can be contacted in the following ways:

 Phone: 0303 123 1113 from the UK or +44 1625 545700 from elsewhere

-Where appropriate, you can also raise a complaint with another European Union supervisory authority which is based in the country where:
+Where appropriate, you can also raise a complaint with an EU supervisory authority which is based in the country where:

-The current list of European Union data protection supervisory authorities can be accessed from here.
+The current list of EU data protection supervisory authorities can be accessed from here.

 For complaints relating to our personal data processing in Hong Kong, you can contact the Privacy Commissioner for Personal Data in the following ways: